 Turkey’s Anatolian Eagle has for years been renowned as one of the largest regular exercises staged in South East Europe similar in nature to the American Red Flag exercises.
-However, during 2016 Turkey as a nation witness a failed coup attempt against a number of state institutions which was detrimental to the hosting of Anatolian Eagle.
+However, during 2016 Turkey as a nation witnessed a failed coup attempt against a number of state institutions which was detrimental to the hosting of Anatolian Eagle.
 As a result, for two years the exercise dropped off the calendar while Turkish Forces underwent a transition period and rebuilt.
 Thankfully, June 2019 saw Anatolian Eagle rise from the dust as the Turk’s looked to reinstate its position as one of the most valuable European exercises out there.
 AIA visited Southern Turkey to report:

 Taking place from the 17th to 28th June 2019, aircraft from Italy, Jordan, NATO, Pakistan, Qatar, and The United States joined those from the Türk Hava Kuvvetleri and converged in the South of Turkey at the Third Main Jet Base, Konya.
 Azerbaijan were also present as a nation, but only in an observational capacity.
 The gathering of these nations was of course to participate in exercise Anatolian Eagle following a two year hiatus.
 The objective of the exercise is to simulate a war-time environment increasing the ‘battle rhythm’ and difficulty level as the exercise progresses.
 This is achieved through mission design/planning, execution and data collection with a full debrief following each sortie.